-At the outset, bear in mind that except for certain limited categories or classes of cases, liability -- whic triggers the legal obligation to pay -- depends on fault or wrong doing.
-That means that typically, either someone acted with negligence (the lack of reasonable care) or intentionally, and you were injured as a result.
+At the outset, bear in mind that except for certain limited types of personal injury cases, a business's liability—which triggers the legal obligation to pay—depends on fault or wrongdoing.
+This means that typically, either someone acted with negligence (the lack of reasonable care) or intentionally, and you were injured as a result.
 Without wrongful conduct, the fact that you're injured is usually not enough, in and of itself, to impose an obligation on the part of a business (or anyone else) to pay compensation.

-(The main category of cases where the element of fault or wrongdoing is not generally a requirement: product liability.
-So if you were injured by a defectively designed or manufactured product -- or one which had deficient safety warnings -- that defect or deficiency itself will usually establish liability.)
+(The main category of cases where the element of fault or wrongdoing is not generally a requirement is product liability.
+So, if you were injured by a defectively designed or unreasonably dangerous product—or one that came with insufficient safety warnings—that defect or deficiency itself will usually establish liability.)

-Under the legal theories of agency liability and respondeat superior, an employer is responsible for the acts of its employees, when those acts are done in the scope of employment or in the course of business.
+Under the legal theories of vicarious liability and respondeat superior, a business is responsible for the acts of its employees, when those acts are done in the scope of employment or in the course of business.

-So, if the employee would liable for injuring you -- i.e. if you could sue the employee -- the employer will usually be responsible, too.
+So, if the employee would be liable for injuring you—if you could sue the employee—the employer will usually be responsible, too.
 The main limitation is "in the course of business."
-So, for example, if you are hit by a delivery truck making its rounds, or injured by roofing tile dropped by a roofer, that’s an injury caused by someone as they were doing their job and their employer may be liable.
+So, for example, if you are hit by a delivery truck making its rounds, or injured when tiles are dropped by a roofer, those injuries are caused by someone doing their job, and their employer will also be liable.

-On the other hand, if after his shift ends, a store clerk happens to get into a fight with you in the mall parking lot, the store would not be liable -- the clerk is doing something (fighting) that is not part of his job, is on his own time, and is not in his employer's premises.
+On the other hand, if after his shift ends, a store clerk happens to get into a fight with you in the mall parking lot, the store would not be liable—the clerk is doing something (fighting) that is not part of his job, is on his own time, and is not on his employer's premises.

-One of the most important -- if not the most important -- purposes of a limited liability company (LLC) or corporation (inc.) is to shield the owners from business-related liability.
-If a business is an LLC or corporation, except in very rare, very special circumstances, you can't sue the owners personally for any wrongs the business committed.
+One of the most important—if not the most important—purposes of a limited liability company (LLC) or corporation (inc.) is to shield the owners from business-related liability.
+If a business is an LLC or corporation, except in very rare circumstances, you can't sue the owners personally for the business's wrongful conduct.

-However, if the business is a sole proprietorship or a partnership, you may well be able to sue the owner(s) personally, alongside suing their business.
+However, if the business is a sole proprietorship or a partnership, you may well be able to sue the owner(s) personally, in addition to suing their business.
 This is advantageous, since the more people or entities you can sue, the greater your chance of collecting a judgment or settlement.